 appointed arbitrator.
 The arbitrator may schedule a hearing.

-will issue a decision at the conclusion of the hearing, which is
+will issue a decision at the conclusion of the hearing, which is final and

-the taxpayer's value is chosen by the arbitrator to be the true value, the County is
+value is chosen by the arbitrator to be the true value, the County is

-responsible for the clerk of the superior court's fees and the fees
+responsible for the clerk of the Superior Court's fees and the fees and

-the Assessors' value is chosen by the arbitrator to be the true value, the
+value is chosen by the arbitrator to be the true value, the taxpayer is

 C: Hearing Officer

-appeals made on the basis of value can be appealed to a Hearing Office.
+on the basis of value can be appealed to a hearing office.

-Clerk of Superior Court will appoint a Hearing Officer from an approved list of
+Superior Court will appoint a hearing officer from an approved list of

 appraisers.
-Hearing Officers are either state certified general real property
+Hearing officers are either state-certified general real

-classified by the Georgia Real Estate Commission and the Georgia Real Estate
+appraisers as classified by the Georgia Real Estate Commission and the

-decision of the Hearing Officer may be appealed into Superior Court by either
+the hearing officer may be appealed into Superior Court by either party.

-- The County will pay for the services of the
+The County will pay for the services of the

 Q: What does NBHD mean?